Unleashed97/unleashed97/README.md

 ### Monty Hall problem
 You can check it out [here](https://unleashed97.github.io/monty/)
 * About
 Its a brain teaser.
 If you dont know about it check [this (wiki)](https://en.wikipedia.org/wiki/Monty_Hall_problem).
 I have heard about it from the "21" film (2008).
 Ofc I solve it wrong (xd).
-Then I asked my friend to solve the problem.
-But he never wants to believe to the right solving of this.
+Then I asked my friend to solve the problem, he failed but he didn't believed in the right answer.
 So I decided to prove it.
-[Here](https://unleashed97.github.io/monty/] you can try.
+[Here](https://unleashed97.github.io/monty/) you can try.

 * Technologies
   * HTML5